 As more and more information about NPD and NPD abusers kept coming in, I realized that I couldn’t write the kind of piece that one of these bigger established websites would want.
 I couldn’t five or ten step this one away.
 This one is too complex for that.
 The research alone stirred something very uncomfortable inside of me.
 The verbal, emotional, and psychological abuse that this disorder exhibits is the scariest I’ve ever seen.
 It defies all my thoughts about people and their ability to be better.

 I’m not saying there are not people who make this work for them in a productive way without hurting anyone.
 My focus is on the ones who do; the ones that decide that they like the feeling of power over someone else.
 This is about the NPD abusers that keep people hostage.
 They strip them down until the person doesn’t even recognize what is going on anymore.
-Men and women can played with in ways that an average human never could have thought of.
+Men and women can be played with in ways that an average human never could have thought of.
 The psychological scars can be and most times are long term.
 A fear lies right under the surface waiting to be ignited.

-Even as self-aware as I am, I still get caught up in the anxiety and fear sometimes, but it is less and less as I work on bettering my self and my self-worth.
+Even as self-aware as I am, I still get caught up in the anxiety and fear sometimes, but it is less and less as I work on bettering myself and my self-worth.
 I know what is happening now, so I can face it.
 I don’t do this alone.
 I have a team of people that help me to face truth about being faced with this kind of abuse.
 NPD abusers stop at nothing and they don’t care who they hurt in order to get to their targets.
 There are a lot of signs, but NPD abusers are very good at their game.
 They often fool talk therapists and others to believe their games.
 Here is a list of red flags that you could be dealing with an abusive person with NPD or worse.
-A person having one or a few is might not be one.
+A person having one or a few might not be one.
 A Malignant narcissist has all of them:

 - Like the game of turning people against each other